-What is Santa Barbara Style?
+What is Santa Barbara Style Architecture?

 Santa Barbara style is an architectural and interior design style derived from Mediterranean and Spanish-revival architecture, often characterized by deep red tones and polished wood textures that contrast with stark white walls.